-Traditionally Health and Safety Committees focused on physical hazards and risks.
-Today, the additional link between the focus and attention of each worker and their risk for injury and accident is well documented (Nation Safety Council, 2023).
-Focus and attention are affected by psychological health and safety at work.
+Traditionally health and safety committees focused on physical hazards and risks.
+Today, the link between a worker’s focus and attention and their risk for injury and accident is well documented (National Safety Council, 2023).
+Psychological health and safety at work affect focus and attention.

 The questions that follow are intended to help health and safety committees integrate psychological health and safety into their existing processes.

 Each psychosocial factor, as identified in the National Standard of Canada on Psychological Health and Safety in the Workplace, has been adapted for health and safety committees.
-There are questions for committee members that they can answer themselves or ask of workers about their experience with the factor, and questions to ask of leaders.
+The questions for committee members can also be asked of workers and there’s a separate list of questions for leaders.
+By asking the following questions, committee members can learn about firsthand experiences with, and overall impressions about, each factor in their work environment.

 These questions can be part of an anonymous survey, a focus group discussion or individual interviews.
 The responses can support recommendations for risk mitigation and overall improvement.